 A feral pig fence kit is a selection of fencing, fence posts, accessories and hardware to build a complete fence to keep out feral pigs when starting from nothing.

 Our feral pig fences are not electric and cannot fail due to broken wires, dead batteries, etc. They are engineered to keep out many different animals besides feral pigs, depending on the options you choose.
 They also make great pet fences to keep in dogs and other animals.
+We do have real physical barrier poly electric fence as an option if needed for your application.

 There are 1000+ fence kits, combinations and options within each of these types of feral pig fences.